Short Courses

 SPSS skills

 We do not require you to have any prior skills in SPSS, and we will spend the first morning getting with some very basic SPSS skills, just enough to participate in this course.
-We encourage you to attend the FREE Data Entry and Processing in SPSS course run by UNSW Research Technology Services May 4-5 prior to our course to really get the most out of SPSS, register early as this course fill up.
-Other resources include SPSS Tutorials and UCLA Institute for Digital Education and Research SPSS pages.
+For resources include SPSS Tutorials and UCLA Institute for Digital Education and Research SPSS pages.

 Prerequisites: SPSS access.
 If you have a UNSW zID you can access SPSS through myAccess.
 If you do not have a UNSW zID, we cannot provide access to SPSS.